nishannakarmi/youtube_to_audio/README.md

 - Default video file time has been set to 6 min. ie. we cannot download videos having time more than 6 min.
     To change it change the value of MAXIMUM_VIDEO_TIME in setting.py.
 It should be in seconds.
 - A python script file (remove_old_files.py) has been added.
 Place it in cron tab to run once a day as:
-    $ python remove_old_files.py
+    $ python remove_old_files.py.
-    It checks files/folder older than 1 day (today) if know any, it removes all found files/folder.
+    It checks files/folder older than 1 day (today) if found any, it removes all found files/folder.